czhangy/UCLA-Core/Upper-Divs/CS-118/notes.md

   - Need to understand how to forward packets using longest matching prefix (linear search is fine)
   - Need to understand how to implement ARP in your router
-  - Need to understnad how to implement ACLs using simple linear search
+  - Need to understand how to implement ACLs using simple linear search
   - To implement all this and ACLs, you need to understand all the fields in an IP packet, including the TCP header

 - Basic Packet Formats